-- Transfer, military, prior learning, CLEP and Advanced Placement credits do not count in the calculation of the cumulative grade point average (GPA), but will be counted as both attempted and earned credits.
+- Transfer, military, prior learning, CLEP and Advanced Placement credits do not count in the calculation of the cumulative GPA, but will be counted as both attempted and earned credits.

-- For a student who changes programs or majors at EICC, the credits and grades from the previous program(s) or major(s) will be counted in the calculation of the cumulative grade point average (GPA) and counted as both attempted and earned credits.
+- For a student who changes programs or majors at EICC, the credits and grades from the previous program(s) or major(s) will be counted in the calculation of the cumulative GPA and counted as both attempted and earned credits.

 In order to maintain eligibility for financial aid, a student must meet the requirements listed below for Maximum Timeframe, Course Completion and Grade Point Average.